 Be sure to listen to Dr. Jay’s wonderful interview on The Anxiety Summit 5: Gut-Brain Axis.
-As I mentioned, his interview was voted as one of the top 5 interviews of the summit.
+As I mentioned, his interview was voted as one of the top 5 interviews of the summit in 2019.
 The other 4 top voted interviews are:

 - Fix the Brain to Fix the Gut – Datis Kharrazian, DHSc, DC, MS, FACN, CNS (more here)